victorcaquilpan/Tutorial-DPC-AIML/README.md

 cd tutorial-dpc
 ```

-NOw, you need an @aiml.team account for accesing to DPC.
+Now, you need an @aiml.team account for accesing to DPC.
 For this, you need to be a student or member of AIML.
 So, the first step is sending an email to admins@aiml.team requesting for the use of DPC.
 You need to CC your AIML supervisor.

 Once, you get your @aiml.team account, you can access to the main DPC documentation here: https://help.cluster.aiml.team/.
 You need to follow all the steps of the **Preparation** section described there, before using DPC.
 After that, for running your experiments mostly you need to follow three steps: